AaronMHurst/python_egaf/README.md

 # pyEGAF

-Python package that allows for the extraction and manipulation of thermal-neutron capture gamma-ray data from the Evaluated Gamma-ray Activation File (EGAF) library [[1]](#1).
+This project is a Python package that allows for the extraction and manipulation of thermal-neutron capture gamma-ray data from the Evaluated Gamma-ray Activation File (EGAF) library [[1]](#1).
+The EGAF library is a database of &gamma;-ray energies and their corresponding partial &gamma;-ray cross sections from thermal-neutron capture measurements carried out with a guided neutron beam at the Budapest Research Reactor for 245 isotopes encompassing measurements of natural elemental samples for targets from *Z* = 1-82, 90, and 92, except for He (*Z* = 2) and Pm (*Z* = 61) [[1]](#1).
+The (*n*,&gamma;) targets and corresponding residual compound nuclides relevant to the EGAF project are summarized in the schematic of the nuclear chart shown in the figure below.

 ![EGAF Nuclides](EGAF_nuclides.png?raw=true "Schematic of nuclear chart relevant to EGAF nuclides")

+The `pyEGAF` package provides users with a convenient means for access and analysis of the thermal neutron-capture data in EGAF including decay schemes and associated properties for all compound nuclides as well as a capability to search for by &gamma;-ray energy for forensics applications.
+After building, installation, and testing of the project, refer to the examples provided in the `Jupyter` notebook for an overview regarding some of the available methods.

 # Building and installation